tam17aki/ace-isearch/README.md

 ---

 #### `ace-isearch-use-function-from-isearch` (Default:`t`)
-If you don't want to invoke `ace-isearch-funtion-from-isearch`, set this variable to `nil`.
+If you don't want to invoke `ace-isearch-function-from-isearch`, set this variable to `nil`.

 ---